numocash/strat-maker/README.md

 Yikes allows liquidity providers to impose a fee on their liquidity when used for a trade.
 Many popular AMM designs measure fees based on a fixed percentage of the input of every trade.
 Yikes takes a different approach and instead fees are described as a spread on the underlying liquidity.
 For example, liquidity placed at tick 10 with a spread of 1 is willing to swap 0 -> 1 (sell) at tick 11 and swap 1 -> 0 (buy) at tick 9.

 This design essentially allows for fees to be encoded in ticks.
-Yikes has multiple fee tiers per pair, and optimally routes trades through all fee tiers.
+Yikes has multiple fee tiers per pair, and optimally routes trades through all fee tiers internally in each pair.

 ## Architecture